adelrioj/JavaValidator/README.md

 # JavaValidator
-Collection of utilities to validate different kinds of objects
+Collection of utilities to validate different kind of inputs